 You will also need legally accepted reason for divorce -- this is also known as the “grounds for divorce”.

-To file for divorce in Maine you must:
+To file for a contested divorce in Maine you must:

 - Prepare the initial divorce papers:

 - Complaint for Divorce

 - Notice Regarding Electronic Service (if you opt-in to Maine’s electronic filing system)

 - Child Support Affidavit, if you have children

 - File the papers with the Maine District County in the county where your spouse lives.
 You may serve your spouse with the complaint, summons, and notice regarding electronic service before filing the complaint, or file the complaint with the district court before serving your spouse with the divorce papers.